MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/request-download-report.md

 - Poll the service periodically to get the status of the report job
 - When the status is *Success*, use the URL that the service provides to download the report.

-If you are using a .NET language, Java, or Python, you should use the [Bing Ads Client Libraries](client-libraries.md).
+If you are using a .NET language, Java, or Python, you should use the [Bing Ads API Client Libraries](client-libraries.md).
 The .NET, Java, and Python SDKs abstract the low level details described below.
 For example instead of calling [SubmitGenerateReportRequest](../reporting-service/submitgeneratereport.md#request) and [PollGenerateReportRequest](../reporting-service/pollgeneratereport.md#request) to download a report, you can use one method with the [Reporting Service Manager](sdk-reporting-service-manager.md).

 For code examples that demonstrate how to download reports, see [Report Requests Code Example](code-example-report-requests.md).